 This exceptional growth trajectory for NELC continues unabated, despite the difficult financial climate.
-Our enrollments in Arabic language classes are burgeoning—over 200 students are currently enrolled in all levels of Arabic up to the fifth year.
-We have over 50 undergraduate majors and about 65 graduate students in the masters and PhD programs.
-These numbers are a testament to the strength of the overall department.
-Our full-time faculty is also growing in numbers—in the last three years we have hired two senior professors and we hope to add two new tenure-track faculty members by next year.
-We are also in the final stages of setting up dual-degree programs with the Center for Constitutional Democracy at the Maurer School of Law and the School of Public and Environmental Affairs.
-We plan to set up similar programs with HPER, the Kelley School of Business, the School of Education, and other units in the near future.
-Such interdisciplinary dual-degree programs will offer our students enhanced academic and professional options in the near future and create important academic synergies on campus.
+In Fall 2013, our enrollments in Arabic language classes are very healthy—almost 200 students are currently enrolled in all levels of Arabic up to the fourth year, as well as in courses on Arabic grammar and multimedia Arabic.
+We have over 75 undergraduate NELC majors and 71 graduate students in the Masters and PhD programs.
+These numbers are a testament to the overall strength of the department.
+Our full-time faculty is also growing in numbers—in the last five years we have hired two senior professors in Islamic Studies and Egyptology; and three new tenure-track faculty members in Arabic pedagogy, Israeli Studies, and medieval Jewish history.
+We also launched our joint MPA/MA degree with the School of Public and Environmental Affairs in Spring 2013.
+We plan to set up similar programs with The Center for Constitutional Democracy at the Maurer School of Law, the Kelley School of Business, the School of Education, and other units in the near future.
+Such interdisciplinary joint-degree programs will offer our students enhanced academic and professional options in the near future and create important academic synergies on campus.

 The study of the Middle East and of Islam has never been more important and what we do together as a team of specialists on the Middle East has never been more relevant.
-The expertise of our faculty members is in great demand and many of them serve as consultants to governmental and non-governmental agencies both at home and abroad and are frequently quoted in the media.
-Our undergraduate majors and graduate students win prestigious scholarships every year for their research projects and to pursue advanced study of languages.
-We are also exceptionally fortunate in having a gifted and dedicated staff who keep the departmental office running seamlessly.
+The scholarly expertise of our faculty members is in great demand; a number of them are also public intellectuals who are often called upon to serve as consultants to governmental and non-governmental agencies, both at home and abroad.
+Our undergraduate majors and graduate students win prestigious scholarships and awards every year for their academic excellence.
+Our graduate students are also very active in presenting their research at various conferences and symposia.
+The department is also exceptionally fortunate in having a gifted and dedicated staff who keep the departmental office running seamlessly.

 I invite you to roam our website and familiarize yourself with what we do and what we are all about.
 Visit us if you are in the vicinity—and consider becoming a part of what we do.